kaishin/redalemeden.com/content/posts/2020-10-30-debugging-swiftui-trials-and-tribulations/index.md

 <p class="large-p"></p>

-I have been using [SwiftUI](https://developer.apple.com/xcode/swiftui/) since day one, both at my previous job and in side-projects.
+I have been using [SwiftUI](https://developer.apple.com/xcode/swiftui/) since day one, on both client and side projects.
 It's an incredibly refreshing way of coding interfaces for Apple devices, but it's far from being wrinkle-free.
 The framework's bold ambitions are sometimes hampered by subpar debugging tools and arcane, seemingly random limitations.

 I previously [wrote](https://redalemeden.com/blog/2020/this-week-i-learned-24#programming) about a SwiftUI bug that gave me quite a run for my money: